kingarthurdavis78/startup/README.md

 ### Not Like The Others

-Step into a world of deception and deduction with 'Not Like The Others', the game that challenges you to spot the one player with a unique question among a sea of impostors through witty responses and shrewd observation!
+Step into a world of deception and deduction with 'Not Like The Others', the game that challenges you to spot an imposter among a sea of players through analysis and shrewd observation!

 ---